 Currently, clinical trials use isolated technology tools—such as eCRFs—to collect, manage, and analyze data. eCRFs are study forms built into EDCs that let researchers and clinical staff enter data directly into the system.
 These digital, typically web-based questionnaires ensure data compliance with privacy, security, and Good Clinical Practice regulations.
 Researchers can tailor eCRFs to fit each study, saving time and money.

-Despite all the flux within the clinical trial industry, one thing is sure: therapy breakthroughs happen faster and more often when researchers have access to affordable, user-friendly, and compliant data solutions.
-The good news?
-In just a few clicks, researchers can build a study with Castor’s data platform—without any prior technical knowledge.
-Better yet, they can grow alongside Castor as they step into the future of fully integrated trials.
+An API architecture setup allows data collection from almost any source, and the goal is straightforward: a single system to collect, store, and process all clinical trial data.
+Therapy breakthroughs happen faster when researchers have access to affordable, user-friendly, and compliant data solutions.
+In just a few clicks, researchers can build a study with Castor’s clinical trials platform—without any prior technical knowledge—and grow alongside Castor as they move into fully integrated trials.